Sulca2099/Pico3D/README.md

 ## Overview
-This engine uses the second core of the RP2040 microcontroller as a rasterizer to render 3D graphics.
+This engine uses the second core of the RP2040 microcontroller (also found in the Raspberry Pi Pico) as a rasterizer to render 3D graphics.

-It contains a small city as well as an outskirts featuring shootable zombies.
+It contains a small city as well as an city outskirts featuring a small shooter with zombies.

 [Gameplay video](https://www.youtube.com/watch?v=n6bECGQyNuk)
 [Demo video](https://www.youtube.com/watch?v=6WkltAOFDYs)